peytoncordero/DRI25/creating-simulations.md

         self.report()
 ```

 In our `run()` method, we use a `for` loop to cycle through by the number of iterations we will set.
 We then store the results of the die roll method in a local variable `result`, and `append()` that result to our `results` list.
 Again, because we have called the `run()` method in our class initializer, it will run every time a new object of the `DiceSim` class is created.
-You can also see that we are running the `report()` method at the end of our `run()` method, so that we have a chain of events that will occur every time a new object is created.
+You can also see that we are running a new `report()` method at the end of our `run()` method, so that we have a chain of events that will occur every time a new object is created.

 We then want to define our next method, `report()`, to analyze the results from `run()`.